trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/set-up-environment.md

    This command suppresses the message that your instance of the Octez client is not using Mainnet.

-1. Create an account with the command `octez-client gen keys $MY_ACCOUNT`, where `$MY_ACCOUNT` is an alias for your account.
+1. Create an account with the command `octez-client gen keys my_wallet`, where `my_wallet` is an alias for your account.

-1. Get the public key hash of the new account by running the command `octez-client show address $MY_ACCOUNT`.
+1. Get the public key hash of the new account by running the command `octez-client show address my_wallet`.

-1. From the [Weeklynet](https://teztnets.com/weeklynet-about) page, open the Weeklynet faucet and send some tez to the account.
+1. From the [Ghostnet](https://teztnets.com/ghostnet-about) page, open the Ghostnet faucet and send some tez to the account.
 50 tez is enough to get started, and you can always go back to the faucet to get more.

 Now you can use this account to deploy Smart Rollups.